 To calculate the average cost of your stock, you'll need all the information about your share purchases.
-You should have confirmations from your brokerage for every trade you made.
-If not, you can call your broker or check the online website, where your individual transactions should be listed.
+Ideally, you should have confirmations from your brokerage for every trade you made.
+However, if you don’t, you can call your broker or check the online website, where your individual transactions should be listed.

-If you want to factor in the cost of commissions to your average per-share price, use the total cost of each trade, not just the price of the stock at the time of purchase.
-For example, if you bought 100 shares at $10 but you paid $4.95 for the trade, your total cost for that trade would be $1,004.95, not $1,000.
+If you want to factor in the cost of commissions to your average share price, use the total cost of each trade, not just the average price of the stock at the time of purchase.
+For example, if you bought 100 shares of company ABC at $10 but you paid $4.95 for the trade, your total amount paid for purchasing the shares would be $1,004.95, not $1,000.